outscale/terraform-provider-outscale/docs/data-sources/image.md

     * `hypervisors` - (Optional) The hypervisor type of the OMI (always `xen`).
     * `image_ids` - (Optional) The IDs of the OMIs.
     * `image_names` - (Optional) The names of the OMIs, provided when they were created.
+    * `most_recent` - (Optional) If true, retrieves the most recent OMI (creation date-wise) if the request returns more than one possible image.
+By default, false.
     * `permissions_to_launch_account_ids` - (Optional) The OUTSCALE account IDs which have launch permissions for the OMIs.
     * `permissions_to_launch_global_permission` - (Optional) If true, lists all public OMIs.
 If false, lists all private OMIs.
     * `product_code_names` - (Optional) The names of the product codes associated with the OMI.